olson-sean-k/plexus-web/src/user-guide/graphs.md

 }
 ```

-It is possible for both vertices and faces to be _disjoint_, meaning that they
+It is possible for vertices and faces to be _disjoint_, meaning that they do not
-do not share a path with all other vertices or faces.
-Therefore, these
+share a path with all other vertices or faces.
+Therefore, these traversals are
-traversals are exhaustive with respect to the topologically connected group with
+only exhaustive with respect to the topologically connected group with which the
-which the initiating view is associated; they do not necessarily visit every
+initiating view is associated; they do not necessarily visit every vertex or
-vertex or face that is a part of a particular graph.
+face that is a member of a particular graph.

 `MeshGraph`s also directly expose topological structures via iterators, but
 without a deterministic ordering.
 These categorical iterators are always